 Check out our guide to staying in a Ryokan and get all our hints and tips on ryokan etiquette here.

 There are a selection of cooking classes available in Miyajima, but our favourite has to be learning how to make onigiri in Miyajima.
 This is traditional Japanese comfort food – rice balls stuffed with various fillings and wrapped in seaweed.
 In our opinion they’re better than sandwiches and a fabulous snack food!
 Check out this class, which is held in one of the old temples in Miyajima, and see what other options you have!

-Five storey Pagoda
+See the Five storey Pagoda on Miyajima

 The five-storey Pagoda was originally built in 1407, restorations followed in the 1500s and its stunning in the bright vermillion colour.
 Its to be found close to the entrance of the Itsukushima Shrine and stands more than 27 metres in height.
 It’s one of only 22 five-stored pagodas in Japan.
 The five-storied pagoda is decorated with dragons, Japanese patterns and carved pictures.

 It’s not possible to go inside the pagoda, but you can visit the “hall of one thousand tatami mats, the Senjokaku.